Local Expansion Mechanisms for Quantum-Scale Wormholes: Discussion

 Before concluding, we point out a particular direction for future work.
 For a locally inflated wormhole to be of any practical use, it must withstand interactions with its environment, ranging from test photons to macroscopic probes.
 This suggests a careful analysis of the (local) stability of a wormhole embedded in a local inflation bubble, as described by the metric \eqref{EmbeddedWormholeMetric}.
-Prior results suggest that static traversable wormholes are often unstable under gravitational perturbations, see, \cite{SH:2002whs,GGS:2008whs}.
-Therefore, it would be particularly intriguing to determine whether spatially and temporally compact external dynamics can help with the stabilization, at least during the operational window of the local inflation bubble.
-Our framework provides the basic ingredients for such an analysis, namely, an asymptotically flat background with compactly supported dynamics, explicit control of the stress-energy contributions, and other curvature quantities such as quasi-local mass, null expansions, and total energy per Cauchy slice.
-We expect that stability requirements impose additional constraints which further restrict the set of physically viable configurations. \\
+Prior results within conventional general relativity suggest that static traversable wormholes are often unstable under gravitational perturbations, see \cite{SH:2002whs,GGS:2008whs,KK:2020per}, whereas modified theories of gravity offer new possibilities for obtaining stable traversable wormholes, see, e.g. \cite{SB:2021mod,dFBCdL:2021wh,dFC:2023wh}.
+In recent developments, further mechanisms, including constructions embedded in the Standard Model or physics beyond the Standard Model, have been proposed to achieve long-lived or stable traversable wormholes, see \cite{MMP:2023wh,MM:2021wh}.
+It would be interesting to study how such more realistic wormhole solutions behave when embedded in a local inflation bubble.
+Moreover, the stability and decay properties of false vacuum bubbles in the presence of static traversable wormholes have been studied in asymptotically $\mathrm{AdS}_4$ backgrounds, see \cite{BEFN:2021holo,BFR:2024holo}.
+It is an important open question to what extent these analyses extend to asymptotically flat spacetimes with compactly supported inflation dynamics, as realized in our construction.
+More generally, it is particularly intriguing to ask whether spatially and temporally compact external dynamics can contribute to stabilizing the wormhole, at least during the operational window of the local inflation bubble.
+Our framework provides the basic ingredients for such an analysis, namely, fixed background asymptotics with compactly supported dynamics, explicit control of the stress-energy contributions, and other curvature quantities such as quasi-local mass, null expansions, and a nonnegative total energy per equal-time slice in the foliation associated to static worldlines.
+Our conjecture is that stability requirements impose additional constraints both on the local inflation bubble and on the wormhole itself, thereby further restricting the set of physically viable configurations. \\